PyData Chicago is a group for users and developers of

 other.
 We gather to discuss how best to apply Python tools,

 as well as those using R and Julia, to meet the evolving

-the vast realm of data management, processing, analytics, and
+challenges in data management, processing, analytics, and

-visualization.
 We're here to learn together, grow together, and

 PyData Chicago presents a monthly speaker series, called Elocutionist

 Evenings, where community members present 45-minute talks on a PyData-related